This comprehensive guide covers everything you need to know about wisdom teeth removal.

 In most cases, you are aged between 17-25 years when the teeth come through.

-However, it is perfect possible that the teeth do not appear until you are in your 30’s or 40’s, whilst some people will never develop them at all.
+However, it is perfectly possible that the teeth do not appear until you are in your 30’s or 40’s, whilst some people will never develop them at all.

 How long does a wisdom tooth extraction take to heal?